-These examinations can be proctored in-person at the board office, or remotely via camera softwear (such as Teams or Zoom).
-The examination is web-based and can be administerd on the candidates' computer and the exam progress is monitored through the proctors computer.
+These examinations can be proctored in-person at the board office, or remotely via camera software (such as Teams or Zoom).
+The examination is web-based and can be administered on the candidates' computer and the exam progress is monitored through the proctor's computer.
 Each examination consists of 100 multiple choice questions, and there are two forms of each examination available.
 The species specific examinations were most recently reviewed and revised in the summer of 2019.
 Each form comes with an ICVA-recommended passing standard.

-Boards may use them in disciplinary cases, to determine a veterinarian’s competency if that veterinarian has been licensed previously in another jurisdiction (and is now seeking licensure in your state), or for other licensure-related purposes.
+Boards may use them in disciplinary cases, to determine a veterinarian’s competency if that veterinarian has been licensed previously in another jurisdiction (and is now seeking licensure in your state or province), or for other licensure-related purposes.

 Boards have the opportunity to review any or all forms of the examinations by request.

-These assessments can only be ordered by a state or territorial licnesing board.
-If you are interested in ordeing an exam or have additional questions, please contact ICVA.
+These assessments can only be ordered by a state or territorial licensing board.
+If you are interested in ordering an exam or have additional questions, please contact ICVA.

 The cost for this assessment is $400 per form.